 Best drafting chairs allow you to smoothly transition to a sit-stand position.
 We’re going to review 5 of the best drafting chairs this year that you can use with your standing desks.
 These brands have excelled in terms of ergonomics, value for money, and the comfort that it gives.

 Without further ado.
 Let’s head down to our top picks.

 Oftentimes, taller people find it hard to find a comfortable drafting chair.
 You often find chairs with height adjustments that are too short.
 It can cause too much tension on your sitting bones or your knees can extend beyond the edge of the seat.
 Either way, it’s really uncomfortable.

 The Eurotech Seating Apollo DFT9800 drafting chair can accommodate taller people.
-It has height adjustment from 26 to 36 inches.
+It has height adjustments from 26 to 36 inches.
 Thus, it ensures comfortable seating for those who are long-legged.

 Moreover, this product is highly adjustable.
-From the seat height, arm height, ratchet back, footrest to the width of the arms, you can find the perfect setting for your individual needs.
-Thus, you can conform the measurements of each part of the chair to fit your body.
+From the seat height, arm height, ratchet back, and footrest to the width of the arms, you can find the perfect setting for your individual needs.
+Thus, you can confirm the measurements of each part of the chair to fit your body.

 The chair raises high enough for a standing desk and it also lowers enough for you to be able to touch your toes.